-In a cloud computing architecture, cloud infrastructure refers to the back-end components -- the hardware elements found within most enterprise data centers.
-These include multisocket, multicore servers, persistent storage and local area network equipment, such as switches and routers -- but on much greater scale.
+In a cloud computing architecture, cloud infrastructure refers to the back-end hardware elements found within most enterprise data centers, but on much greater scale.
+These include multisocket, multicore servers, persistent storage and local area network equipment, such as switches and routers.

-Major public cloud providers, such as Amazon Web Services (AWS) or Google Cloud Platform, offer services based on shared, multi-tenant servers.
+Major public cloud providers, such as Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform, offer services based on shared, multi-tenant servers.
 This model requires massive compute capacity to handle both unpredictable changes in user demand and to optimally balance demand across fewer servers.
 As a result, cloud infrastructure typically consists of high-density systems with shared power.

 Additionally, unlike most traditional data center infrastructures, cloud infrastructure typically uses locally attached storage, both solid-state drives (SSDs) and hard disk drive (HDDs), instead of shared disk arrays on a storage area network.
 The disks in each system are aggregated using a distributed file system designed for a particular storage scenario, such as object, big data or block.
 Decoupling the storage control and management from the physical implementation via a distributed file system simplifies scaling.
 It also helps cloud providers match capacity to users' workloads by incrementally adding compute nodes with the requisite number and type of local disks, rather than in large amounts via a large storage chassis.

 Public vs. private vs. hybrid cloud architectures